SecondCityOsD/video-speed-controller/README.md

-# Video Speed Controller (XUL Fork for Pale Moon)
+# Video Speed Controller (XUL Fork for Pale Moon and Basilisk)

 This is a **fork** of the original [Video Speed Controller extension](https://github.com/igrigorik/videospeed), adapted for use with **UXP-based browsers** like **Pale Moon** and **Basilisk**.

-If you're looking for the original Chrome WebExtension version, you can find it [here] (https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk)
+If you're looking for the original Chrome WebExtension version, you can find it [here](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk)

 # The science of accelerated playback